AminetAminet

 $ fitz serve encrypt require encryption from clients

-service can be just a hostname, host:port, hostname:/servicename,
+service can be hostname, host:port, hostname:/servicename, or just

-mountpoint must exist and should be an empty directory.
+mountpoint (Unix only) must exist and should be an empty directory.

 OH (or OMITHIDDEN) hides dot-files from listings (still accessible).